cristianzsh/youtube-video-maker/README.md

 # Bugs to fix:
  * Get better images;
- * Gorrect the error that causes the fifth subtitle to be skipped.
+ * Correct the error that causes the fifth subtitle to be skipped.

 ### Other information